NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 Landing Home Page Wireframe - [View](https://github.com/)

+I used the app [Balsamiq](https://balsamiq.com/) to build my wireframes.
+I find it to be a really intuitive and user friendly application, which allows a user to build, simply and efficiently, a wireframe.
+This allowed me to clearly visualize the structure and design of my project.

-- Here is my original desktop landing page wireframe.
+Here is my original desktop landing page wireframe.
 I wanted a really simple, efficient and clean design whereby the user can navigate easily:

 #### Wireframe 1